AnswerDotAI/fh-deploy/droplet/README.md

 ```

 - If asked, reboot the server with `sudo reboot`
-- If you navigate to `http://DROPLET_IP_ADDRESS` you should see "Welcome to nginx!" page.
+- Now navigate to `http://IP_ADDRESS`.
+You should see "Welcome to nginx!" page.

 ![](04_nginx.PNG)